 I am going to keep my recipe the same but I am going to use a sugar-substitute, just make sure it’s a crystallized one to get the texture right.

-This is pretty self-explanatory, a delicious homemade pumpkin pie topped with a generous dollop of whipped cream is the perfect ending to the meal.
+A delicious homemade pumpkin pie topped with a generous dollop of whipped cream is the perfect ending to the meal.
 I am going to make sure that my family has this to enjoy but I am also going to have a delicious keto-friendly option as well.

 Throughout the day we always have trays of snacks.
 We usually make a French onion dip to eat with Ritz crackers, some dill dip with Hawaiian rolls, veggies, a relish tray, and various candies, cookies, and fudge.
 I’m planning on cutting down on some carbs this year.